How to Get Paid More as a Project Manager

 Before coming out and directly asking for a boost to your pay, find time to talk to your boss about the project management pay scale.
 Is there one?
 What do they expect you to be able to demonstrate before you move up to the next salary band?

 Knowing what is expected of you can make the conversation about pay increases easier because you can be prepared to demonstrate how you meet each of the criteria.
-If you don’t currently meet the criteria to move to the next level of pay, you can still have the conversation but be prepared to be knocked back unless you can demonstrate something else exceptional that trumps the formal pay scale.
+If you don’t currently meet the criteria to move to the next level of pay, you can still have the conversation but be prepared to be knocked down unless you can demonstrate something else exceptional that trumps the formal pay scale.

 Build Your Experience

-Look critically at what you have achieved in your career so far and the kind of projects that you have run.
+Look critically at what you have achieved in your career so far and the kind of projects you have run.
 Compare this to any project management career path information or salary scale from your employer, if there is one.

 Have you worked with project sponsors who sit in the executive suite?
 Do you have experience creating and managing project budgets?